jbloomlab/jbloomlab.github.io/posts/example-post-two.md

 ## Astonishing Anecdotes

 Wow, what a treasure trove!
 You're incredibly lucky to be witnessing these gems of wisdom.
-Crafting this took eons—okay, not eons, but definitely longer than it took to heat my lunch.
+Crafting this took eons—okay, not eons, but longer than it took to heat my lunch.
 Critics say it's a procrastinator's masterpiece, but really, they're just jealous!

 ## Even More Astonishing Anecdotes